Backlang-Org/learn/content/the-basics/control_flow_conditional.md

 ## If-Statements

-If-Statements give the possibility of branching the control flow.
+If-statements allow you to brnch the flow of control.

 Here is the syntactic structure of a full if-statement:
 ```ebnf
 <if_statement> ::= "if" <condition> "{" <trueBody> "}" ("else" "{" <falseBody> "}")?
 ```

-If only one statement is given for the body the curly braces can be leaved out.
+If only one statement is given for the body the curly braces can be left out.

 Here is a simple example: